paul-shuvro/portfolio-web-engineering/README.md

 ## 📘 Table of Contents

-- 🔥 About
+- 🧠 About the Project
-- 🛠 Features
+- ⚙️ Features
-- 🧩 Tech Stack
+- 🧰 Tech Stack
 - 🚀 Setup & Deployment
-- 📁 Project Structure
+- 🗂️ Project Structure
-- 📸 Screenshots
+- 🖼️ Screenshots / Demo
-- 📬 Contact
+- 📫 Contact
-- 📜 License
+- 📄 License

----

 ## 💡 About